 - Viral Video: If planned and executed successfully, these can direct a huge amount of attention on your company.
 See “Will It Blend” campaign as an example.

-You can track and measure almost everything on the Web.
+You can track and measure almost everything on the Web with web analytics tools.
 Because you’ve defined your goals, it will be easy to track them automatically.
 With some Web analytics tools, you can see which advertisements and marketing efforts bring the people that reach goals on your site.
 However, it’s vital that you choose a Web analytics tools that you are totally comfortable reading.
 If you understand what the reports are saying, you’ll be able to easily makes plans to evolve your web strategy and improve results.

 Effect Web Agency believes in strategic web design.
 We don’t just build beautiful, mobile-friendly sites, we also offer web consulting services and ongoing support.
 You can count on us to deliver the perfect design built around your web strategy, help you with digital marketing, and give you continued guidance on how you can continuously improve your website performance.